International Development Studies Minor

 - working with people in local settings to investigate obstacles to human welfare and dignity.

-- Students are generally expected to be at the research site for a minimum of six weeks.
-Exceptions can be made but will need to be approved through the junior review process.
+Students are generally expected to be at the research site for a minimum of six weeks.
+Exceptions can be made but will need to be approved through the junior review process at the end of March.

 The research project will normally take place in the developing world.
-In very exceptional cases, it might be conducted at an international development organization in the developed world if a strong case can be made that the research is grounded in a real developing-world challenge.
+In very exceptional cases, it might be conducted at an international development organization or the “developed world” if a strong case can be made that the research is grounded in a real developing-world challenge.

-Students are expected to apply for grants from the many sources at Notre Dame or elsewhere to fund their field projects.
+Students typically apply to the Kellogg Institute for funding, and are expected to apply for grants from the many other sources at Notre Dame or elsewhere to fund their field projects.